MicrosoftDocs/cpp-docs/docs/standard-library/multimap-class.md

 ### Remarks

-A type `const_pointer` cannot be used to modify the value of an element.
+A type `const_pointer` can't be used to modify the value of an element.

 In most cases, an [iterator](#iterator) should be used to access the elements in a multimap object.